 - Put effort into your relationship by being a good listener and participating in activities that your partner likes

-- If your relationship leaves you feeling drained every single day, there is need for you partner to make effort
+- If your relationship leaves you feeling drained every single day, there is need for your partner to make some effort

 - Use the “I” language when it comes to sex

 - Seek help from a licensed therapist if healthy communication is a constant struggle

 Finally, we all need help time and again.
 And accepting that your relationship needs help is one of the biggest signs of a good relationship.
 While we often recognize the need for help in terms of work, education, finances, mental and physical health, we often ignore the support we need to keep our relationships going.
 Partners often struggle to communicate their feelings.
 You need someone, someone professional, to reason and contemplate with you.
 Also, it’s never too late to ask for relationship counseling.